Macutie/OOP-Machine-Problems/README.md

 # Object-oriented Programming (OOP) Activity

 This repository contains PHP source codes for Object-oriented Programming (OOP) activity.
-Each problem has a designated separate files based from the instructions given.
+Each problem has a designated separate file based on the instructions given.
 PS.
-I tried to put an output to verify if the child class inherited the attributes/methods from the parent class.
+I put an output to verify if the child class inherited the attributes/methods from the parent class.

 ## Problems